Bylaws of the

 Section 2.
 All individuals who are members in good standing shall have the right to vote, hold office, and serve on committees.
 To be in good standing, a member must not be more than six months in arrears in his/her dues and financial obligations to the Association.
 Individuals more than six months in arrears in their dues will be declared inactive, but retained on the membership rolls for an additional six months.
 Inactive members can reinstate their good standing by payment of current and all past dues.

 Section 3.
-Individuals whose dues are more then 1 year in arrears shall be dropped from the membership rolls.
+Individuals whose dues are more than one year in arrears shall be dropped from the membership rolls.

 ARTICLE V. Officers

 Section 1.
-The Officers of the Association shall be the President, Vice President, Secretary, Treasurer, and the Immediate Past President.
+The Officers of the Association shall be the President, President-Elect, Secretary, Treasurer, and the Immediate Past-President.
 The election procedure is as described in Article VII.

 Section 2.
 President.
 The President of IAMSE is the highest ranking officer of the Association and is directly accountable to the membership and the Board.
 The President leads the Board of Directors in development of the strategic goals and objectives of the organization and provides direction and leadership.
 The President serves as the Chair of the Board of Directors, Executive Committee and Annual General Meetings.
 A detailed position description, approved by the Board, shall be maintained on the Association’s website.